pchemguy/ObjectStore/ObjectStore.md

 ---
 layout: default
 title: ObjectStore
-nav_order: 4
+nav_order: 5
 permalink: /objectstore
 ---

-The other alternative prevents the formation of circular references by introducing an additional ObjectStore class (located in the *Object Store* folder).
-This class wraps a dictionary and acts as a global object store, with object addresses being the dictionary keys.
-The amended class diagram is shown in [Fig. 1](#CircularReferenceResolved).
+### Dictionary map and public auto-assigned store instance

+ObjectStore essentially maintains an **ObjPtr&nbsp;&rarr;&nbsp;Obj** map in a wrapped dictionary.
+With ObjectStore employed, the child class (DbStatement) constructor saves the parent object (DbConnection) address instead of its reference while saving the latter to ObjectStore (see amended class diagram in [Fig. 1](#CircularReferenceResolved)).

 <a name="CircularReferenceResolved"></a>
 <div align="center"><img src="https://github.com/pchemguy/ObjectStore/raw/develop/Assets/Diagrams/CircularReferenceResolved.svg" alt="Circular References Resolved" width="75%" /></div>
 <p align="center"><b>Fig. 1.
 Simplified database library class diagram with ObjectStore</b></p>

 The important part is how ObjectStore is accessed.
 Accessing an ObjectStore instance via a regular reference would result in a three-node loop.
 Instead, a public ObjectStore variable, such as the predeclared instance, should be used.
 At the same time, the ObjectStore collection should be destroyed during termination to free the stored objects.
 The simplest way to achieve this goal is to destroy the ObjectStore variable itself.
 Unfortunately, setting the predeclared instance variable to Nothing is not supported and would crash the application.
-On the other hand, the similarly behaving auto-assigned variables can be destroyed by setting them to Nothing.
-Thus, a public auto-assigned variable ObjectStore named after the class (mimicking predeclared instances) is declared in the *ObjectStoreGlobals* regular module located in the same folder.
+On the other hand, the similarly behaving auto-assigned variables can be reset by setting them to Nothing.
+Thus, the *ObjectStoreGlobals* module (in the same folder) contains a declaration of a public auto-assigned variable ObjectStore named after the class, mimicking predeclared instances.

+### Child class adjustments

 The child object in a circular reference relationship often takes its parent reference via the factory and saves it via the constructor, for example: